Confederate States of Lanao

-The Confederate States of Lanao (Maranao: Pat a Pangampong sa Ranao, "Four States of Lanao") is a legislative confederation of the four Maranao states (pangampong) of Bayabao, Masiu, Unayan, and Balo-i centered around Lake Lanao in the center of the island of Mindanao, Philippines.
+The Confederate States of Lanao (Pat a Pangampong sa Ranao, "Four States of Lanao") is a legislative confederation of the four Maranao states (pangampong) of Bayabao, Masiu, Unayan, and Balo-i centered around Lake Lanao in the center of the island of Mindanao, Philippines.

 This confederation is also sometimes inaccurately referred to as simply the Lanao Sultanate or Sultanate of Lanao.

 The Confederate States of Lanao, specifically its sultanates, still exists in modern-day Lanao del Sur and Lanao del Norte.
 However, all of the Lanao royal houses do not hold any political power in the Philippines.

 History

 Pre-Islamic period

+A Soul Vase (Hunping) from China from Old Yueh Era, Pre-Islamic and Pre-Hindu artifact found in the Caraga Putuan Crescent, that includes Lake Lanao in its jurisdiction.
+Caraga means soul in Butuanon-Mindanaoan and this soul vase encapsulated the Mindanao idea of souls' power.

 Before the Maranaos were invaded by the Sultanate of Maguindanao, it already existed as a separate nation.
 The Chinese chronicle Zhufan Zhi (諸蕃志) published in 1225, described it as a country southeast of Shahuagong (Sanmalan) in present-day Zamboanga City, a country called "Maluonu", of which this is what the chronicles have to say.

 Further southeast [of Shahuagong] there are uncultivated islands inhabited by barbarian bandits called Maluonu.
 When a merchant ship is blown off course to this country, these bandits assemble in large numbers and capture the crew, tie them between large bamboo sticks, cook them over a fire, and eat them.
 The chiefs of these bandits bore holes in their teeth and decorate the holes with gold.
 They use the tops of human skulls as eating and drinking vessels.
 The deeper one goes into these islands, the more cruel the bandits are.